 Person who lives in papal residence tests positive for coronavirus-report

-Francis, who has cancelled public appearances and is conducting his general audiences via television and the internet, lives in the Santa Marta guesthouse.
-There are currently about 75 people residing there, according to a Vatican source.
+Francis, who has cancelled public appearances and is conducting his general audiences via television and the internet, has lived in the guesthouse, known as Santa Marta, since his election in 2013.
+Santa Marta has about 130 rooms and suites but many are not occupied now, a Vatican source said.

+Nearly all of the current residents live there permanently.
+Most outside guests have not been accepted since Italy went on a national lockdown earlier this month.
+Il Messaggero said the person works in the Vatican's Secretariat of State and a Vatican source said he is believed to be a priest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)